• Customer service hotline:

 IIT which uses sterilization caused by the maternally inherited endosymbiotic bacteria Wolbachia—is a promising alternative.
 An advantage of IIT is that Wolbachia-based sterilization has little or no effect on male mating competitiveness and survival.
 However, any Wolbavhia-infected females contaminated in the released females may cause population replacement, preventing further population suppression.

-In combined IIT/SIT (see the figure below), individuals destined for field release will be first subjected to low-dose radiation, which would completely sterilize any contaminant females without affecting the incompatibility or quality of the simultaneously irradiated males.
+In combined IIT-SIT (see the figure below), individuals destined for field release will be first subjected to low-dose radiation, which would completely sterilize any contaminant females without affecting the incompatibility or quality of the simultaneously irradiated males.
 We have successfully completed a pilot field trial in two islands in South China and demonstrated proof of concept that combined IIT-SIT can result in near-elimination of the local primary dengue vector, A. albopictus, for over two years (Zheng, et al. 2019.
 Nature).
+These results, together with the success in other countries, lead to the conclusion by the World Health Organization that IIT-SIT has potential for the long-term control of Ae. aegypti and Ae. albopictus mosquitoes.

 - Baton, et al. 2021.
 Book chapter in Area-Wide Integrated Pest Management.